vercel/next.js/docs/advanced-features/i18n-routing.md

 - `locales`: 100 total locales
 - `domains`: 100 total locale domain items

-> These limits are initial to provide a upper bound on how many locales should be configured to prevent performance impacts, we will re-visit these if they appear to be too low for valid use cases.
+> **Note:** These limits have been added initially to prevent potential [performance issues at build time](#dynamic-routes-and-getStaticProps-pages).
+We are continuing to evaluate if these limits are sufficient.